meseguera/m3o-js/examples/cache/README.md

 ```
 ## Increment

-Increment a value (if it's a number)
+Increment a value (if it's a number).
+If key not found it is equivalent to set.

 [https://m3o.com/cache/api#Increment](https://m3o.com/cache/api#Increment)